-- Corporate and Democratic Core costs relating to the Authority's status as a multifunctional, democratic organisation. - Non Distributed Costs the cost of discretionary benefits awarded to employees retiring early, and impairment losses chargeable on assets under construction and other surplus assets.
+- Corporate and Democratic Core costs relating to the Authority's status as a multifunctional, democratic organisation. - Non Distributed Costs the cost of discretionary benefits awarded to employees retiring early and impairment losses chargeable on Assets Held for Sale.

 These two cost categories are defined in SeRCOP and accounted for as separate headings in the Comprehensive Income and Expenditure Statement, as part of Net Expenditure on Continuing Services.